chrislearn/dora/examples/mcp-server/README.md

-# Dora mcp server example
+# Dora MCP Server Example

 This is a quick example to showcase how use the `dora-mcp-server` to receive and send back data.